LEAD Action News vol 4no 2

 Fred Salome is an industrial chemist with wide experience in assessing dwellings for the presence of lead in paint, and in advising on how to deal with this issue.
 He has been involved in monitoring industrial lead paint removal projects, and acts as a consultant to a range of government organisations including the NSW RAT and various councils.
 Fred is a member of the Standards Australia committee CH/311 1, Lead-Based Paint Management.

-Both Fred and Brian have been actively involved in The LEAD Group and are on the Technical Advisory Board.
+Both Fred and Brian have been actively involved in The LEAD Group Inc. and are on the Technical Advisory Board.
 Fred is also the public officer of The LEAD Group Inc.

 A high degree of animated discussion resulted between the presenters and the large attendance, which included public health professionals, lead abatement contractors, representatives from local government and consultants.
 All present felt that the course was a great success and had been of benefit to them.